AleksandarBayrev/general-linux-fixes/QEMU-KVM.md

 * Do this: `sudo usermod -aG libvirt,qemu,kvm $YOUR_USER` and reboot
 * Add two USB Redirectos per VM if you want to add a device
+* Set Display to `Spice` if you want to do passthrough of USB devices